 Dairy-free diets can bring both health and environmental benefits:

-- Clearer and calmer skin: If you’re struggling with acne or another inflammatory skin condition, you may find that your symptoms slowly decrease after cutting out dairy.
-Dairy cows are typically treated with artificial hormones, which can throw your own hormones off balance and cause breakouts (Source: Diet and Dermatology, 2014).
+- Clearer and calmer skin: If you’re struggling with acne or another inflammatory skin condition, you may find that your symptoms slowly decrease after cutting out dairy (Diet and Dermatology, 2014).

 - Lower risk of some cancers: Observational studies indicate that a dairy-free diet can reduce the risk of prostate and ovarian cancer.
 However, it’s also important to consider that eating dairy is believed to have protective effects against colorectal and breast cancer.

-- Decreased inflammation: Dairy products have been shown to cause inflammation, which in turn, can help to decrease the risk of chronic diseases such as IBD, heart disease and cancer.
+- Decreased inflammation: Dairy products have been shown to cause inflammation, which in turn, may help to decrease the risk of chronic disease.

-- Reduced environmental impact (Source: WWF): Eliminating or reducing the amount of dairy in your diet can significantly reduce your impact on the environment.
-This is because dairy cows and their manure produce greenhouse gas emissions, which contribute to climate change.
+- Reduced environmental impact: Eliminating or reducing the amount of dairy in your diet can significantly reduce your impact on the environment.
+This is because dairy cows and their manure produce greenhouse gas emissions, which contribute to climate change (WWF).

 Dairy-free diet risks